adlnet/xAPI-Spec/xAPI.md

 		<td>choice</td>
 		<td>An interaction with a number of possible choices from which the learner can select.
-			This includes intractions in which the learner can select only one answer from the list and those where the learner may select multiple items.</td>
+			This includes intractions in which the learner can select only one answer from the list and those where the learner can select multiple items.</td>
 	</tr>
 	<tr>
 		<td>fill-in</td>